 Barb Green, Communications Lead [Edmonton AB]

 On her first trip to Naramata Centre, Barb felt she had found her spiritual home.
 That scheduled one-week visit became two, when both Barb and her son, Kevin, simply could not leave after just seven days!
 Joyful Naramata summer weeks followed yearly, leaving Barb feeling nurtured and renewed and Kevin inspired to grow and to serve as summer staff.
 Having witnessed the positive effect on her son, Barb wants Naramata Centre to be there for future generations and looks forward to working with the Board toward this objective.
 Following her nursing career, Barb pursued education in public relations that led to a senior communications position with a large organization.
-Among other responsibilities, she developed communications materials for various audiences including the organization's 10,000 members, government, media and the public.
 Recently retired, Barb enjoys life-long learning, time in nature, working in her garden and travel.

 Barb has always found Naramata Centre to be a place of retreat, learning and spiritual nurture.
 It is a place where she has come to learn and to grow so that she can live out her faith in her everyday life.

 Barb began her working life in the hospitality industry then took her degree in Occupational Therapy in the mental health field.
 A change in her life led her to change her work life, completing her CGA and from there she found a real niche as a personal financial planner, which she carried on for 25 years.
 It was about the same time that she began attending Naramata, and a number of years later served on the Board, both as a Board Member and on the Capital Campaign Team.
 She has also served in the financial field with BC Conference Finance Council as chair and on her local church council as Property and Finance Convenor and later as Council Chair.

 Barb is really looking forward to helping to rebuild Naramata Centre into the vital, impactful centre that it can be in our world today.